adamboy7/Open-Journal/README.md

 <img src= "https://github.com/adamboy7/Open-Journal/blob/master/readme/worlds.png">

-* *Chests: A list of Item ID numbers corresponding  to ID's found in item_Index.txt*
+* *Chests: A list of item ID numbers corresponding  to ID's found in item_Index.txt*

 * *Enemies: A list of enemy ID numbers corresponding  to ID's found in enemy_Index.txt*

-* *Rewards: A list of Item ID numbers corresponding  to ID's found in item_Index.txt*
+* *Rewards: A list of item ID numbers corresponding  to ID's found in item_Index.txt*

 # Todo:
 * **An actual GUI**